-For the existence of overtime restrictions, 100 was assigned to a country whose value is No, and 0 was given to a country whose value is Yes.
-For the question of redundancy dismissal permitted by law, 100 was assigned to a country whose value is Yes, and 0 was given to a country whose value is No.
+For the existence of overtime restrictions, 100 is assigned to a country whose value is No, and 0 is given to a country whose value is Yes.
+For the question of redundancy dismissal permitted by law, 100 is assigned to a country whose value is Yes, and 0 is given to a country whose value is No.